-Catholic Charities Providence House and Homes Now Dottie's House operate the DV programs in the CoC.
-The agencies receive funding for shelter, transitional housing, and services from the Dept of Justice and private sources, and is a member of the CoC.
-All DV victims are referred to the DV hotline, and assessed for their level of safety risk and needs for DV specific services.
-Households without an immediate DV issue may be referred back to the general homeless system for shelter and other services.
+Households with an immediate safety risk are served through the DV programs in the community.
 When the local DV shelter is full and a client's safety is at risk, there are reciprocal relationships with other DV programs in the region & clients may be placed there.
 The DV providers maintain internal databases in which they collect client information but does not contain identifiable client information.
-The agencies provides aggregate reports to the CoC regarding the needs of the community at bimonthly CoC meetings.
+The agencies provide aggregate reports to the CoC regarding the needs of the community at bimonthly CoC meetings.